fruzsinaagocs/riccati/docs/installation.rst

 If you used a package manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Change directory to the location of the installed package, then execute the tests:
+Change directory to the location of the installed package, which might be something like

+  - conda: `~/miniconda/envs/<env-name>/lib/python<3.n>/site-packages/riccati`, with `<env-name>` being the name of your conda environment, and `3.n` your Python version,
+  - virtualenv and pip: `<path-to-env>/lib/python<3.n>/site-packages/riccati` with `<path-to-env>` being the path to your virtual environment.

+Then execute the tests:

 .. code-block:: bash